Spend $100+ get a FREE pair of RANGE OFTEN SHOOTING GLOVES (size large)

-The Caldwell Lead Sled series of shooting sleds provides new and veterans alike with an utterly reliable, precision shooting platform.
-Whether it's the Solo, DFT 2, or Lead Sled 3, all of Caldwell's bench shooting rests are adjustable and accept virtually any long rifle up to magnum loads, even .50 BMG with the right weight in the tray.
+The Caldwell Lead Sled series of shooting sleds is a completely reliable and precise shooting platform that provides both new and experienced shooters with the stability they need.
+Whether it’s the Solo, DFT 2, or Caldwell Lead Sled 3, all of Caldwell’s bench shooting rests are adjustable and accept virtually any long rifle up to magnum loads, even .50 BMG with the right weight in the tray.
 We carefully chose top rests from Caldwell to ensure all shooters have access to affordable, quality shooting platforms for any long gun.

-Want a sled that's affordable, compact, and utterly simple?
+Want a sled that’s affordable, compact, and utterly simple?
 Check out our breakdown of the Lead Sled Solo.
-It's Caldwell's entry-level unit and it works wonders for just about any AR, deer gun, or tactical rifle that you're trying push to the limit.
-Throw some sand bags in the tray, grab your zero, and you'll drive tacks all day without breaking the bank.
-The Solo's small enough to carry, but big enough for most .30 calibers.
+It’s Caldwell’s entry-level unit, and it works wonders for any AR, deer gun, or tactical rifle you’re trying to push to the limit.
+Throw some sand bags in the tray, grab your zero, and you’ll drive tacks all day without breaking the bank.
+The Solo’s small enough to carry, but big enough for most .30 calibers.

 Need to step it up a notch in the adjustment and precision department?
 Got a big ole’ magnum bolt gun pushing some joules at the muzzle?
 Check out the breakdown of the Solo’s big brother, the Lead Sled DFT 2.
 It’s got a massive 30" long x 12" wide base with a huge steel frame.
 It’ll handle the recoil energy from your biggest long guns.